 Our private driver picked us up at 8am from Naples.
 He was recommended by the hotel in Castiglione (where our next hotel was located on the Amalfi Coast).
 He spoke English well and even had a front facing car seat for us.
 Given that we brought our car seat, we installed own rear facing car seat in instead.

 Our driver took us to Pompeii and waited with our luggage until we were done.
-We did pay extra for this which was so worth it.
+We paid extra for this which was so worth it.

-You can buy your tickets online and not have to wait in line.
+You can buy your Pompeii reserved entry tickets online and not have to wait in line.

 Using a Stroller at Pompeii

-We got our tickets and headed in with our UPPAbaby Vista stroller with the rumble seat.
-We knew going early we’d be able to avoid the heat and we could beat the crowds.
+We got our tickets and headed into Pompeii with our UPPAbaby Vista stroller with the rumble seat.
+We knew that by going early, we could avoid the heat and beat the crowds.

-Since we were on a time crunch – two hours is what we allowed ourselves.
+Since we were on a time crunch, we allowed ourselves two hours at Pompeii with our toddler.
 We definitely couldn’t see everything, however two hours at Pompeii with a toddler was plenty.
 You could easily spend hours and hours there!

 Amalfi Coast with a Baby or Toddler